 While we cycled, people on board had fun playing Crime Wine, foosball and enjoying the river views.

 We left the clouds behind and arrived in Cologne by 4 PM.
 The sun was shining, making the city even more beautiful.
-We could choose whether to join the Cologne in-depth tour [paid separately] or go with our U Hosts for a walking tour around the old town, followed by a night walk to the beautiful Cologne Cathedral and Kolsch Beer tasting.
+We could choose whether to join the Cologne in-depth tour [paid separately] or go with our U Hosts for a walking tour around the old town, followed by a night walk to the beautiful Cologne Cathedral – one of the most famous landmarks in Germany – and Kolsch Beer tasting.
 Both walking tours were included in the cruise package.

 Back to the ship, the 70’s, 80’s & 90’s party was lit with all those amazing costumes, wigs and the tacky songs we all love.